-In Nigeria, while I was growing up, I wondered why the history classes were all about things that did not come from my environment and we were taught about other people’s countries for example United Kingdom, United States to mention a few.
+In Nigeria, while I was growing up, I wondered why the history classes were all about things that did not come from my environment and we were taught about other people’s countries, for example, the United Kingdom, and the United States to mention a few.

 Race was never a discussion because everyone was beautiful in their shades of dark.
 We have beautiful Albinos too.

-Back to the ‘race’ talk, coming to Germany like I mention in my write up Identity, I was told Germans are racist, but I can tell you not everyone.
+Back to the ‘race’ talk, coming to Germany I mention in my write-up Identity, I was told Germans are racist, but I can tell you, not everyone.
 So where and when did this race talk come from?
 Guess what?
-It only started in 14th century from the invasion of Spain.
+It only started in the 14th century with the invasion of Spain.

-Here is the break down of hidden history and I hope you learn something from it.
+According to the saying, “Ignorance is a choice”.
+Here is the breakdown of hidden history and I hope you learn something from it.

-Furthermore, according to the center for research in globalization, 99% of the christian Europe population was illitrate, and a majority of the monarchs could not read nor write, while education was common in Muslim Spain.
-The founders of Oxford University of England, the epitome of western European education got their inspiration from the Institutes of education in Spain.
+Furthermore, according to the Center for Research in Globalization, 99% of the Christian Europe population was illiterate, and a majority of the monarchs could not read or write, while education was common in Muslim Spain.
+The founders of Oxford University of England, the epitome of Western European education got their inspiration from the Institutes of Education in Spain.
 The oldest operating university in the world today according to UNESCO’s education sector, is the University of Al-Karaouine of Morrocco founded by a Black woman, Fatima al-Fihri during the prominence of the Moorish Empire in 859 AD.

-Below is a video of Red Table Talk by Jada Pinkett Smith, where Jane Elliott a renowned diversity educator, says “We need to stop believing the myth”.
-From her statement I realized why my history lessons where of other countries rather than my country’s history.
+Below is a video link to Red Table Talk by Jada Pinkett Smith, where Jane Elliott a renowned diversity educator, says “We need to stop believing the myth”.
+From her statement, I realized why my history lessons were about other countries rather than my country’s history.
 She explains in clear words, that the Human race began with Black women and we are all from the same family – The Human family, and that racism started only a few years ago in the 14th century with the invasion of Spain.
 She also made it clear, that there were black people in America 4000 years before Columbus was born, and the paleness on the skin is because you live further away from the equator, nothing else.
 Even Jesus is not pale skin!